kimnewzealand/compliance-assistance-prototype/SIMPLE_IMPLEMENTATION_PLAN.md

 Based on the successful completion of the prototype, here are the key recommendations for the next version:

 ### 1. **Enhanced PDF Processing**
-- **Upgrade to pypdf**: Replace PyPDF2 with the newer pypdf library to eliminate deprecation warnings and improve performance
-- **OCR Integration**: Add support for scanned PDFs using libraries like pytesseract or AWS Textract
 - **Multi-format Support**: Extend to support Word documents (.docx), plain text files, and web pages
 - **Better Text Extraction**: Implement more sophisticated text cleaning and sentence boundary detection